powerdistribution/powerdistribution.github.io/study/14/index.md

    - 6-kA fault current
    - 24-in worker distance

-0. Estimate the maximum duration allowed for a 12.5-kV arc with 8 cal/cm^2 clothing for the following conditions:
+0. Estimate the maximum duration allowed for arc flash at 12.5-kV with 8 cal/cm^2 clothing for the following conditions:

    - ARCPRO, 2-in arc, 15-in working distance
    - ARCPRO, 15-in arc, 15-in working distance